Atlas-Night-Out/xdrip-Nightscout-AAPS/docs/user-guide/Nightscout/Setting_up_Github_Account_part1.md

 ** Here is what Heroku has Announced!** <br>
 <center><img width="auto" height="auto" border="0" align="center"  src="/xdrip-Nightscout-AAPS/img/Nightscout/Google Cloud/heroku announcement.jpg" title="Heroku Announcement "/></a></center><br>

-  I have also noticed Gluco check has also had bad news too on voice prompts that we all so luve being taken away from us all in June by Google removing a api we need to do this process again! <a href=" https://pages.glucocheck.app/sunset" target="_blank" title="Gluco check closing down">Click Here</a>. <br>

-  We still have several months before any changes take place.
-We are looking at options.
-Please be patient.
-And it will still be best to setup this process as normal with Heroku!To upgrade at a later time or move to a differrent one.

- I have also setup two groups for you to join for helpful advice on issues we face.
+ I have also established two groups for you to join, which will provide valuable advice on issues we encounter.
+These groups are not intended to replace the main xDrip, site but to assist with specific challenges we face in our country concerning setups and regulations
 <a href=" https://www.facebook.com/groups/5390196001057776" target="_blank" title="Xdrip+ Uk">Xdrip+ Uk</a>
  and <a href=" https://www.facebook.com/groups/2064928127034626" target="_blank" title="AndroidAPS users UK">AndroidAPS users UK</a>  <br>